c6o/docs/content/guides/firstapp.md

 ### The Provisioner

-A provisioner is an npm module consisting of a `package.json` file, typically some kubernetes resource templates, and implementations of methods of the base `Provisioner` object supplied by the provisioning framework to support provisining *actions* that occur in different stages.
+A provisioner is an npm module consisting of Kubernetes resource templates, and implementations of methods of the base `Provisioner` object to support provisioning *actions* that occur in different stages.

 For example to install an application from the CLI the provisioner would implement the following *create* action methods:

 * `createInquire` - ask the CLI user for configuration options in the provisioner sectino that are not specified in the application spec.
 * `createValidate` - ensure all needed application options are valid, and/or fill in any default options.
-* `createApply` - use the kubeclient module to install kubernetes resources configured using the application spec.
+* `createApply` - use the kubeclient module to install Kubernetes resources configured using the application spec.

 ### Kubernetes Resources

-To create a new application, you first need to create and test the needed kubernetes resources that need to be installed and managed by the Provisioner.
-For Node-RED, and other simple applications we'll typically need a *deployment* to specify the docker image, replicas and volumes used, a *persistent volume claim* to store data, and a *service* that exposes the application to the cluster and the outside world.
+First create and test the needed Kubernetes resources that will be installed and managed by your Provisioner.
+For a simple application like Node-RED we'll need a *deployment* to specify the docker image, replicas and volumes used, a *persistent volume claim* to store data, and a *service* that exposes the application to the cluster and the outside world.

 #### Deployment